 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

-While low-dose revlimid MM maintenance therapy has been shown to increase both progression-free survival (PFS) as well as overall survival (OS) for myeloma patients, MMers can develop side effects as well as chemoresistance to revlimid at doses of 10-25 mg a day.
+While in some studies, low-dose revlimid MM maintenance therapy has been shown to increase both progression-free survival (PFS) as well as overall survival (OS) for myeloma patients, MMers can develop side effects as well as chemoresistance to revlimid at doses of 10-25 mg a day.

-What if the lenalidomide patch, discussed below, was, say, the equivelent of a 5 mg a day dose, 24/7?
+What if the lenalidomide patch (revlimid skin patch), discussed below, was, say, the equivalent of a 5 mg a day dose, 24/7?
 Think nicotine patch for cancer patients.
 What if the average MM experienced less toxicity/lower daily dose, and had a consistent daily dose?
 Could MM maintenance therapy consist of a low-dose revlimid patch for years?
 For the rest of their lives?

 I admit that there are a lot of “what ifs.”
 Just an idea.

 “In summary, lenalidomide maintenance therapy significantly improved progression-free survival in patients with newly diagnosed multiple myeloma compared with observation, but overall survival was not improved in the intention-to-treat analysis across the whole trial population.